blitzagency/detectcnn/Readme.md

 ## Docker images

-This repository contains the Dockerfiles for building the GPU images for detectcnn
+This repository contains the Dockerfiles in docker/cpu and docker/gpu for building the images for detectcnn

 The docker images contain:
 - a running `dede` server ready to be used, no install required
-- `googlenet` and `resnet_50` pre-trained image classification models, in `/opt/models/`
+- `googlenet` pre-trained image classification models, in `/opt/models/`

 This allows to run the container and set an image classification model based on deep (residual) nets in two short command line calls.